AddJam/ember-hold-button/README.md

 <span></span>
 ```

 When you specify a `type` for the hold-button, that type becomes a class for the component.
-So you could specify a custom type (e'g' `type='my-cool-button'`) to customise from scratch.
+So you could specify a custom type (e.g. `type='my-cool-button'`) to customise from scratch.

 ### Full progress bar
 ![Full Progress Bar](https://s3.amazonaws.com/f.cl.ly/items/2u1i1q0B1R3j3z0N1O2k/Screen%20Recording%202015-07-31%20at%2004.25%20pm.gif)